 mtnview

 Anne Avant began attending Iyengar hatha yoga classes while living in the San Francisco area in 1978 where she studied with many senior teachers.
-She continued her studies after returning to Little Rock in 1984, attending numerous workshops around the country and in Ireland, and began teaching in 1987.
+After studying several different styles of yoga, she knew Iyengar was the choice for her with its emphasis on alignment and therapeutic benefits.
+She continued her studies after returning to Little Rock in 1984, attending numerous workshops around the country and in Ireland, and studying privately with senior Iyengar teachers.
+She began teaching in 1987, and was the first teacher in Arkansas to receive her Iyengar certification (CIYT) in 1991.

 Anne received her "Yoga for Scoliosis" certification in 2018 from Elise Browning Miller, a senior Iyengar certified teacher from California.
 The training provided detailed knowledge on working with different types of scoliosis to help stretch and strengthen chronic tight and weak areas due to the abnormal curvature of the spine.